h0tak88r/Sec-88/Web-App Security/Logic Bugs/Commenting Feature.md

 tags:
   - web_hunting
 ---
-- [[Hunting Methodology/IDOR/IDOR]] ->  Posting comments impersonating some other users.
+- [[HowToHunt-master/IDOR/IDOR]] ->  Posting comments impersonating some other users.

     ```python
     [] Change the email of th request to registered email in target